storacha/tg-miniapp/CONTRIBUTING.md

 This is a full-stack app built with [Next.js](https://nextjs.org/) using Node.js v18 and [pnpm](https://pnpm.io/).
 Since it’s a Telegram Mini App, it doesn't run like a traditional web app — it must be launched inside Telegram and linked to a bot.

-If you're submitting a pull request, be sure to follow our [commit message guidelines](#how-should-i-write-my-commits).
+If you're submitting a pull request, be sure to follow our  [PR Guidelines](#pr-guidelines).

 ## 🛠️ Local Development Setup